ninoschelcher/frontend-data/README.md

 # Concept 🌝
 I've made some sketches to make my concept more clear together with the progress i've made with code right now.

 This is the overview you get from Amsterdam where all the locations from the parking garages will be plotted on a map.
+You'll be able to drag and zoom around on the map, it's zoomed in now because im not the bets drawer in the world.

 ![overview](https://github.com/ninoschelcher/frontend-data/blob/main/wiki_media/concept/overview.png)

-When you click on one of these dots you'll get more data about that specific garage and will zoom in on the map.
+You'll be able to click on one of these garages on the map, this will open a new window on the side with a bit of visualized data about the specific parking garage, with ofcourse some nice transitions.

 ![zoom in](https://github.com/ninoschelcher/frontend-data/blob/main/wiki_media/concept/interactie.png)

-I've changed the data that is displayed in the window a bit more so here is the updated version.
+This is the new and more zoomed-in version of the window that pops up with information, im not really sure if these are the charts i want to use for my visualization but this is how it stands right now.

 ![interaction](https://github.com/ninoschelcher/frontend-data/blob/main/wiki_media/concept/zoomin.png)

 I've already made the map and plotted the parking garages on the map with D3